ielbadisy/survalis/README.md

 _Note_: for now, we retain the exponentia-time approximation for simplicity and maintain consistency with other learners.

+---

+- `rfsrc` (random survival forest)

+Implements breiman's random forest methodology adapted for right-censored survival data.
+Each tree is grown using a log-rank splitting rule, and survival probabilities are obtained by averaging ensemble kaplan-meier estimates across trees.
+Predictions return interpolated survival probabilities at specified evaluation times.

+---

+- `survivalsvm` (support vector machine for survival analysis)

+This learner uses the `survivalsvm` package to fit a support vector machine model for survival data, using ranking or regression approach to estimate survival times.
+Since the model does not natively output survival probabilities, a workaround is applied by assuming a parametric form (exponential or weibull) to convert predicted survival times into survival probability curves.

+_Note_: this introduces an approximation that depends on the distributional assumption.
+The exponential model is the default, but a weibul shape can also be specified.

+---

+- `xgboost` (extreme gradient boosting for survival)

+This learner integrates the popular `xgboost` library to model survival data using either the Accelerated Failure Time (AFT) objective or the Cox PH hazards objective.
+It supports both right-censored outcomes and flexible distributions (`normal`, `logistic`, `extreme`) for AFT.

+Predictions are returned as survival probabilities at specified time points, computed by analytically transforming the model output margins usong the assumed distribution.

+_Note_: The AFT model estimates the log-time to event, so survival probabilities are derived using parametric approximation (`1 - CDF(log(time))`).

+---

 **Model API**

 - `refactor: unify fit_* function signatures across learners`